James Weaver (racing driver)

-James Weaver (born 4 March 1955 in London) is a British former racing driver.
+James Brian Weaver (born 4 March 1955 in London) is a British former racing driver.

 In 1978 Weaver started racing in Formula Ford with Scorpion Racing School.
 He then began his professional career in the European F3.
 In 1982 he was the Eddie Jordan Racing team's primary driver, but in 1983 he returned to the European F3.
 He debuted in the British Touring Car Championship in 1989 at the Oulton Park circuit in March that year.
 He finished second overall in the British Touring Car Championship that year behind the winner John Cleland.
 He won Class B that year.

 In 1987, Weaver joined Dyson Racing, for whom he drove for twenty years.
 He resulted IMSA GT Championship runner-up in 1995, won the 1998 United States Road Racing Championship and the 2000 and 2001 Rolex Sports Car Series, and collected two vice-championships in the 2004 and 2006 American Le Mans Series.

 Among his wins, he triumphed at the 1997 24 Hours of Daytona and the 1997, 2000 and 2002 6 Hours of Watkins Glen.
 He also finished second at the 1985 24 Hours of Le Mans and the 1999 12 Hours of Sebring.

 Weaver officially retired after the 2006 American Le Mans Series season.